po2xel/vkpp/README.md

 ## <img src="./Images/WindowsLogo.png" alt="" height=33px>
-A Visual Studio 2017 solution file for compiling all examples is included with the repository.
+A Visual Studio 2017 solution file for compiling all examples is included with the repository.<br/>
-Both the vkpp library and the examples adopted C++17 new features.
+Both the vkpp library and the examples use C++17 new features.

 ## <img src="./Images/LinuxLogo.png" alt="" height=33px>
 Coming soon.